drizzlx/sacrifice-remix/README.md

 - **New Features**
   - Faster spawn rates; there's rarely a dull moment even on stage 1.
   - Scale spawn intensity per additional player.
-  - Chance to spawn a temporary attack drone on kill; in the future we may add a variety of drone types.
+  - Chance on kill to spawn a temporary attack drone with random items (item count based on stages completed); in the future we may add a variety of drone types.
   - Added a sound effect for loot drops.
 - **Misc**
   - Now the Configuration file is rebuilt when a new Sacrifice Remix version is installed; the previous file is backed up in the same folder.